asreview/asreview/docs/source/lab/oracle.rst

 During the screening or via the :doc:`dashboard <../features/post_screening>` you can download the results with your decisions by clicking the download icon.
 A dialog will show the download options.
-Choose from the menu whether you would like to export your results as a RIS, CSV or an Excel file and click `Download`.
+Choose from the menu whether you would like to export your results as a RIS, CSV, TSV or an Excel file and click `Download`.